YCAyca/YCA_VG_AlexeyAB_darknet/README.md

 When typing multi threshold values, make sure to give the values in decreasing order.
 You can use the command without -out or -out_folder if you dont want to obtain these outputs.
-If you dont want to use multi threshold feauture but to determine one threshold value use -thres xx command.
+If you dont want to use multi threshold feauture but to determine one threshold value use -thresh xx command.